charles-uno/charles-uno.github.io/_drafts/2017-05-25-cycling-amonkhet-draft.md

 Note that we're assuming all cyclers are free -- a 40-card deck with 4 cyclers is computed as if it were a 36-card deck -- more on that in a moment.

-... cycling effect is significant, but not huge

 And it bears noting that the above numbers gloss over a few issues with dumping lands for cyclers.